Postcards From the Long, Dark History of Castle Rock, Maine

 Frank Darabont’s beloved 1994 adaptation of King’s Different Seasons novella Rita Hayworth and the Shawshank Redemption isn’t, technically speaking, a Castle Rock story.
 But Shawshank Prison looms large in the mythos of King’s Maine, and it plays a major role in the Castle Rock series, whose narrative is set in motion by the discovery of a mysterious secret deep within its walls.

 Darabont shot much of the film at Ohio’s Mansfield Prison, a facility that had only stopped serving as a penitentiary a few years earlier.
-It’s an imposing place, and the film effectively captures the dispiriting efficiency of an operation that keeps prisoners in place both with walls and bars and via the systematic dehumanization of those trapped within.
+It’s an imposing place, and the film effectively captures the dispiriting efficiency of an operation that keeps prisoners in place with walls and bars and also via the systematic dehumanization of those trapped within.
 The film also depicts it as a place where secrets thrive.
 Unlike in Castle Rock, there’s no supernatural element to this version of Shawshank, but the prison serves as the home to violent cliques, a secret economy, and a money-laundering operation.
 By the time we see it in Castle Rock, it’s become run-down and dank, a decline underlined by our having previously seen it in better days (if “better” is the right word).

-1960: Stand By Me
+1960: Stand by Me

-Adapting The Body, another selection from Different Seasons, for his 1986 film Stand By Me, director Rob Reiner moves the action to Castle Rock, Oregon.
+Adapting The Body, another selection from Different Seasons, for his 1986 film Stand by Me, director Rob Reiner moves the action to Castle Rock, Oregon.
 But the Northwest’s Castle Rock seems very much a sister city to the Maine version found in King’s fiction.
 Set in 1960, the film casts the past in a sentimental light, but only up to a point.
 The four boys who set off to find a dead body in the woods outrun trains, tell wild stories, and riff on rock and roll and cartoons.
 But they also, like so many kids in King stories, have to deal with parental abuse, neglect, and the looming specter of adulthood.
 Still thriving as part of America’s post-WWII boom, their hometown looks like a fine place to grow up.
 Look beneath the surface, though, and you’ll find economic disparity, crushed dreams, bullies, and other alarming threats and problems set to grow worse in the years to come.

 1983: Cujo